DXHeroes/knowledge-base-content/practices/continuous_delivery.md

 ## Common Pitfalls of the Continuous Delivery

 When implementing Continuous Delivery, try to think of it as a **way of working**.
 Every team member has to participate.
-If one of the developers does not merge changes as often as the others, the product is not ready for the release and the concept collapses.
+If one of the developers merges changes less often than the others, the product is not ready for the release and the concept collapses.

 Do not build Continuous Delivery on top of an unstable or non-existent **Continuous Integration foundation**.
 Continuous Delivery is just a practice to extend Continuous Integration to the production environment.
 Without a solid foundation, Continuous Delivery cannot function.